wyz12234/MTD/README.md

 ### 4. Generate Long-term Regular Scenarios

 First, you need to comment out the `adv_loss` adversarial guidance function in `configs/query_edit_config.py` to generate regular scenarios.
-Additionally, you need to change `self.trajdata.num_sim_per_scene` to `5` and `self.trajdata.num_simulation_steps` to `200` to measure the long-term generation performance of MTD and the diversity of the generated scenarios.
+Additionally, you need to change `self.trajdata.num_sim_per_scene` to `5` and `self.trajdata.num_simulation_steps` to `200` to measure the long-term generation performance of STD and the diversity of the generated scenarios.

 ```bash
 python scripts/generate_regular_scene.py